maaclin/project-ecs/README.md

 #### 2. AWS Infrastructure (Terraform)

-All AWS resources are defined and provisioned using Terraform, ensuring IAC and DRY principles are followed.
-Resources are initially defined in a single file for clarity and then organized into modules for better maintainability and reusability.
+All AWS resources are provisioned using Terraform, ensuring IAC and DRY principles are followed.
+Resources were initially defined in a single main.tf for clarity and then organized into modules for better maintainability and reusability.
 The setup includes:

 - A VPC with public subnets and an internet gateway.